 There is no set standard for what a professor is to write on their syllabus; you may choose from the following or write your own version.

 If you have a documented disability and wish to discuss academic accommodations, please contact me as soon as possible.

 I encourage all students to discuss their educational needs with me.
-Any student eligible for and requesting academic accommodations due to a disability is expected to provide a Letter of Academic Accommodations from Disability Services within the first two to three weeks of classes or as soon as the need for accommodations is identified.
+Any student eligible for and requesting academic accommodations due to a disability is expected to provide a Letter of Academic Accommodations from Accessible Education Services (formerly Disability Services) within the first two to three weeks of classes or as soon as the need for accommodations is identified.
 Excepting very rare and emergent circumstances, accommodations are not applied retroactively.